 Since we’re a pay per click agency, we knew that we’d have better success targeting advertisers with larger ad spends compared to smaller shops.
 (Even though the small shops made us some money too.)

 I hopped on oDesk, Elance, Freelancer, and other various outsourcing sites, and ended up choosing Freelancer.com.

 It seemed like the most intuitive and easiest/simplest set up for what I needed.

 I quickly posted a project with my hourly wage limits and other requirements, like English levels and feedback scores, that were high enough so that the person I decide to go with wouldn’t ditch me midway through the project.

-If the freelancer you hire has good history, then they know their reputation is on the line to not mess up.
+If the freelancer you hire has a good history, then they know their reputation is on the line to not mess up.

-Instead, I ended up making an hour long video explaining all the intricate steps that the freelancer needed to follow to get what I needed.
+Instead, I ended up making an hour-long video explaining all the intricate steps that the freelancer needed to follow to get what I needed.
 I then posted it on YouTube and sent them the link.